-Next, in Figure 5, we demonstrate that the number of individual products imported under the Duty Remission Scheme is sizeable and increasing.
+Next, in Figure 5, we demonstrate that the number of individual products imported under the Duty Remission Scheme is increasing and sizeable.
 The left figure provides a count of the individual products imported under the Duty Remission Scheme.
 For example, in the 2017/18 fiscal year, Burundian companies were eligible to import 331 individual products duty free under the scheme.
 In the right figure, we express this number as share of all individual imported varieties.
-For example, Burundi's approved products under the Duty Remission Scheme (331 products) correspond to about 7 percent of all individual goods the country imported from outside of the EAC in the same fiscal year.
+For example, Burundi's 331 Duty Remission Scheme approved products correspond to about 7 percent of all individual goods the country imported from outside of the EAC in the same fiscal year.

-Figure 5: An increasing number of individual products are imported under the DRS.
+Figure 5: An increasing number of individual prodcuts are imported under the DRS.